Miami Dolphins vs. Indianapolis Colts NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Miami and its opponents have scored at least 42.5 points -- this matchup's over/under -- only one time this season.
+- Miami and its opponents have combined for 42.5 points or more just one time this year.

 - Indianapolis has combined with its opponents to score more than 42.5 points in two games this season.